How to Calm a Stressed Dog

 When you get home from school or work, do you take some time to care for yourself?

-Actually, some good pampering can be useful when calming your dog as well.
+Some good pampering can be helpful when calming your dog as well.
 As such, you should consider establishing a simple self-care routine for your furry friend.
-This could include cuddling together and listening to soothing sounds or giving them a gentle massage.
+This could include cuddling together, listening to soothing sounds, or giving them a gentle massage.

 Get a Licking Mat

-Did you know that you can use feeding time to keep your dog calm?
+Did you know you can use feeding time to calm your dog?

 Dogs lick when they’re stressed.
-In fact, one sign of an anxious dog is sores or irritation from licking.
+One sign of an anxious dog is sores or irritation from licking.
 You can redirect your dog’s desire to lick by getting a licking mat and spreading wet food onto it.

 These mats trap the food in grooves, encouraging your dog to lick to get it out.